Petally/dSand/README.md

 These features are the ones I see as the most enticing, and I will keep this list even if I do finish the features.

 ## Contribution
+In order to get started, simply serve index.html from a live server, in order to not get ECMAscript modules blocked by the CORS policy.

 I'm a git noob, so help me merge your pull request.
 If your contribution is particularly great, I may just pull it to the repo.